solidigm/endurance_profiler/README.md

 # endurance_profiler.sh
 Linux Bash script that reports the Write Amplification Factor (WAF) of a workload over a defined period and estimates the Drive Life of the media in years of a new drive under that workload.
 Media is one component of many affecting drive lifespan.
+The script does not read user data.
+It only reads SMART data from the device.
 ## Name
 endurance_profiler.sh - Extracting Write Amplification Factor (WAF) on Solidigm and Intel PCIe/NVMe NAND based SSDs.
 ## Synopsis